-- 11.8.
-Suspension of Payment Based on Credible Allegation of Fraud - 11.8.1.
-The CONTRACTOR must have a provision for suspension of payments to a Provider for which the Department determines there is a Credible Allegation of Fraud in accordance with 42 CFR § 455.23. - 11.8.2.
-Failure on the part of the CONTRACTOR to suspend Provider(s) payments when notified by the Department, may result in sanctions pursuant to Section 18 of this contract. - 11.9.
-Prepayment Review - 11.9.1.
-The CONTRACTOR must have a provision for full prepayment review for a Provider for which the Department initiates a full prepayment review to ensure claims presented meet the requirements of federal and state laws and regulations. - 11.9.2.
-Failure on the part of the CONTRACTOR to place the Provider in prepayment review when notified by the Department may result in sanctions pursuant to Section 18 of this contract. - 11.10.
-Statewide Pharmacy Lock-in Program (SPLIP)
+- 11.8 Suspension of Payment Based on Credible Allegation of Fraud - 11.8.1 The CONTRACTOR must have a provision for suspension of payments to a Provider for which the Department determines there is a CAFin accordance with 42 CFR § 455.23.
+(42 CFR § 438.608(a)(8)) - 11.8.2 Failure on the part of the CONTRACTOR to suspend Provider(s) payments when notified by the Department, may result in sanctions pursuant to Section 18 of this contract.

+- 11.9 Prepayment Review - 11.9.1 The CONTRACTOR must have a provision for full prepayment review for a Provider for which the Department initiates a full prepayment review to ensure claims presented meet the requirements of federal and state laws and regulations. - 11.9.2 A provider is removed from prepayment review only when determined appropriate by the Bureau of Program Integrity. - 11.9.3 Failure on the part of the CONTRACTOR to place the Provider in prepayment review when notified by the Department may result in sanctions pursuant to Section 18 of this contract. - 11.10 Statewide Pharmacy Lock-in Program (SPLIP)

-The CONTRACTOR must implement and maintain a statewide Pharmacy Lock-In Program (SPLIP), in which the Department will identify Members who are using Pharmacy services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the Department, in conformance with 42 C.F.R. § 431.54(e), and as promulgated in the Managed Care Policy and Procedures Guide.
+The CONTRACTOR must implement and maintain a statewide Pharmacy Lock-In Program (SPLIP), in which the Department will identify Members who are using Pharmacy services at a frequency or amount that is not medically necessary, as determined in accordance with utilization guidelines established by the Department, in conformance with 42 CFR § 431.54(e), and as promulgated in the Managed Care Process and Procedure Manual.

-11.10.1.
-Selection
+11.10.1 Selection